King Alfred redevelopment

 The Crest Nicholson and Starr Trust team includes:

 - Master plan and wider development architects: Haworth Tompkins, winners of the RIBA Stirling Prize in 2014 for the Everyman Theatre, Liverpool

-- Construction: Crest Nicholson are planning to engage Willmott Dixon to deliver the sports facility.
+- Construction: Crest Nicholson is planning to engage Willmott Dixon to deliver the sports facility.

 Indicative illustrations of the development

 These images are the initial designs for the site.
 Detailed plans will be developed as part of the next stage, in preparation for submission of the planning application and public consultation process.

 The sports centre will cost around £40 million.
 This will be largely paid for by the development of 560 flats on the site.

 The council will contribute around £8 million towards the sports centre.
 This will be funded by the improved financial performance of the new centre compared to the old centre.

 In September 2017, the council submitted, on behalf of the developers, a £15.2 million bid to the government’s Housing Infrastructure Fund (HIF). £300 million of the overall fund is aimed at bridging funding gaps in projects like the King Alfred, which have viability problems.
 In February 2018, it was announced that the King Alfred bid had been successful; the second highest award in the country.